sanath95/Document-Knowledge-Base-with-Source-Grounding/README.md

 ### `POST /query`

 The endpoint accepts a UUID `conversation_id` and one `query` string.
-Leading and trailing whitespace is removed; the resulting query must contain between 1 and 10,000 characters.
+The submitted string must contain between 1 and 10,000 characters.
+Leading and trailing whitespace is then removed, and a whitespace-only query is rejected.
 Generate a new conversation ID for the first turn and reuse it for every follow-up in that conversation.

 ```json
 {